we assume you have a PC with Windows system and 7zip (or Winrar) installed

 # click the swap partition and right-click to select Resize/Move

-# select Align To Cylinder and # move the partition to the end (or put zero in free space following) # then click Resize/Move button
+# move the partition to the end (or put zero in free space following)

 # click the main partition and right-click to select Resize/Move

-# resize the partition to the end # then click Resize/Move button
+# resize the partition to the end

 # apply changes

-# that’s it! # your MusicLounge Audiophile Server distro is now ready
+# your MusicLounge Audiophile Server distro is now ready

-# cloning large UEFI image disk (5GB+) from Windows to internal hard drive (or SSD) may cause of corrupt installation # also due to GPT structure, cloning to another disk is not enough, you need to rewrite the GPT backup header/table on the last 33 sectors of your target disk # finally you really need to resize the root partition to get enough space for using the distribution
+# also due to GPT structure, cloning to another disk is not enough, you need to rewrite the GPT backup header/table on the last 33 sectors of your target disk

 # here are the instructions to make this from Windows and with GParted Live on Linux side.